solid/solid-spec/api-rest.md

 #### HTTP PUT to create

-An alternative (though not standard) way of creating new resources is to use HTTP PUT.
+An alternative (though not common) way of creating new resources is to use HTTP PUT.
 Although HTTP PUT is commonly used to overwrite resources, this way is usually preferred when creating new non-RDF resources (i.e. using a mime type different than `text/turtle`).